highspell-botting/highspell-botting.github.io/docs/resources/entities/entity.md

 - **Extensibility**: The empty `update` and `draw` methods suggest the class is designed for inheritance, with subclasses like `WorldEntity` adding specific behavior.
 - **Event-Driven Design**: The listener system supports a reactive architecture, allowing dynamic responses to entity changes.
 - **Destruction**: The `destroy` method is thorough, nullifying all properties and cleaning up resources, likely to prevent memory leaks in a 3D rendering context (e.g., Babylon.js).

+## Ethical and Legal Notes
+Per the HighSpell Botting Resources ethos:
+- This documentation is for educational purposes, analyzing observable game client behavior.
+- Using this information to create bots violates HighSpell’s terms of service, risking account bans.